Redocly/redocly-cli/docs/commands/push.md

 redocly push openapi/petstore.yaml @openapi-org/petstore-api@v1
 ```

-In this case, `push` will upload only the definition that was passed to the command.
+In this case, `push` uploads only the definition that was passed to the command.
 The configuration file is ignored.

 To push the definition to a particular branch, specify the branch name.